RobKnowles248/Caragh-Creates-Website/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from Caragh Green and her new business Caragh Creates.